pipposowlo/Facebook_Connector/README.md

 Based  on @halsandr Facebook connector.
 Works with OAut2.
 Make sure to grant marketing Api access to your Facebook app as you will need  ads_read and read_insights permissions.

-Implemente Api pagination in the latest release.
+Implemented Api pagination in the latest release.
 Updated to work with Insight API 21.0

 ATTENTION: The script is set so to get purchase values from the 7d_click attribution, ignoring sales coming from 1d_view.